-The Makina lease is aimed at mechanizing small-scale farmers involved in crop production and/or post-harvest value addition with productive agricultural equipment.
+The Makina lease is aimed mechanizing small-scale farmers involved in crop production and/or post-harvest value addition with productive agricultural equipment.
 This is in partnership with equipment suppliers in-country.
-The lease ranges from ZMW 20,000 - ZMW 50,000 (USD 952 - 2,273) and is secured by both guarantor(s) and collateral (moveable and immovable assets) with a maximum term of 36 months.
+The lease ranges from ZMW 5,000 - ZMW 75,000 (USD 286 - 4,286) and are secured by both guarantor(s) and collateral (moveable and immovable assets) with a maximum term of 36 months.
 The leased equipment is also used as collateral.